getditto/moodlight-Bus/README.md

 1. Sign up for free and create a new app in the [Portal](https://portal.ditto.live/).

 2. Each app created on the portal has a unique appID which can be seen on your app's settings page once the app has been created.
-Use this ID and replace "YOUR_AppID_TOKEN" in the app.
-Also, replace "Your_Token" with the playground token that was generated for you app on the portal.
+Use this ID and replace "YOUR_APPID" in the app.
+Also, replace "YOUR_TOKEN" with the playground token that was generated for you app on the portal.

 3. Run one or more instances of the application.